 Company relocation to Malta

 French investors who want to relocate their businesses to Malta may do so in a fast and efficient manner, respecting the Commercial Code and the Company Act of Malta.
 The company relocation starts with the de-registration of the firm in France, followed by the preparation of documents.
 A letter showing the intention of relocating the French company to Malta needs to be drafted and submitted by the representative or the administrator of the business.
-The Articles of Association remain the company’s important set of documents, with information about the owners, the operations, and future business address in Malta.
+The Articles of Association remain the company’s important set of documents, with information about the owners, the operations, and future business addresses in Malta.
 The entire company relocation process is made with the Maltese Trade Register of the city in which you want to settle the business.
 The relocation of a French company is not complex, but legal advice can be offered by one of our immigration lawyers in Malta.

 Short steps for relocation to Malta